Skip to content

 In Newcastle, Forth Yards represents the city’s last major riverside brownfield site, offering a unique opportunity to transform former industrial land into a vibrant, sustainable neighbourhood.
 Across the river, Gateshead is bringing the Baltic Quarter to life, creating a new neighbourhood with around 1,600 homes.
 Meanwhile, Sunderland is delivering one of the UK’s most ambitious regeneration programmes, including a new Creative Development Zone.
 This initiative unlocks the next phase of the Riverside’s revival, providing spaces for artists and creative businesses alongside commercial and residential developments.

-Together, these projects show how inclusive placemaking can transform former industrial landscapes into sustainable, connected, and culturally rich communities—building neighbourhoods truly designed for tomorrow.
+Together, these projects show how inclusive placemaking can transform former industrial landscapes into sustainable, connected, and culturally rich communities—building neighbourhoods designed for tomorrow.

 Speakers:

-NOrth East Combined Authority
+North East Combined Authority

 Anneliese Hutchinson, Strategic Director Economy, Innovation & Growth,